Leedlime Leedlime

 Quick Verdict

-F5Bot is a better choice when your priority is basic mention alerts on a budget.
+F5Bot is a better choice when your priority is solo founders or developers who want a zero-friction, low-cost way to track brand or keyword mentions on reddit and hacker news without committing to a broader tool.
 It is a weaker fit if you mainly want buyer-intent discovery, less noise, and multi-platform lead generation across Reddit, X, LinkedIn, and Hacker News.

 It makes more sense when your evaluation starts with source coverage and monitoring breadth.